 Experienced.
 Knowledgeable.
 Creative.
 Supportive.

 Liza has a gymnastics background and began her career as a contemporary dancer in 1999.
 She began studying aerial in 2002 and has been dedicated to creating contemporary dance on a vertical stage ever since.
 She became a teaching artist in 2005, when also she became a Registered Yoga Teacher and an NASM Certified personal trainer.
 She spent 3 years on staff at Versatile Arts in Seattle, and has been invited to teach aerial workshops all over the country including Aloft in Chicago, Samadhi in Honolulu, Blue Lapis Light in Austin, Secret Circus in Philadelphia, and the Muse in Brooklyn.
 Her love of anatomy and body mechanics informs her teaching practice and keeps her students safe and healthy while they transform their bodies through the art of aerial movement.
-She teaches circus to children at the International School of Louisiana and at Circus Smirkus in Vermont, and to adults at Fly Circus Space.
+She teaches circus to children at the International School of Louisiana and has coached at Circus Smirkus in Vermont, and teaches adults at Fly Circus Space.
 Keep up with Liza at www.lizaroseaerial.com.

 Glenna Broderick is an aerialist, clown and Jane-of-all-trades.
 As a shy college freshman she fell in with her school's circus club, the Surrealist Training Circus, where she discovered a knack for clowning, learned to dance on stilts and all manner of other absurdities.
 She ended up in charge of the ragtag group while simultaneously working towards a bachelor's degree in photography.
 The next logical step was circus school!
 She has studied at New England Center for Circus Arts and Philadelphia School of Circus Arts where she specialized in static trapeze.
 Glenna has also been trained in various forms of dance and physical theater as well as backstage craft.
 You can find her on stage and in the air all about New Orleans as Penelope Little.